 Dr. Janice Cockrell

-Dr Janice Cockrell is a pediatric rehabilitation physician.
+Dr. Janice Cockrell is a pediatric rehabilitation physician.
 She graduated from Northwestern Medical School and is board certified in the specialties of pediatrics and physical medicine and rehabilitation.
-She was on the adjunct faculty of the Department of Pediatrics at Oregon Health Science University and Medical Director of the Department of Pediatric Development and Rehabilitation at Randall.
-Now retired, she is continuing her commitment to race equity and social justice, co-facilitating a race equity and social justice dialogue group in Lake Oswego for over four years.
-She has given lectures on race equity at peace conferences, led a workshop for Lake Oswego High School teachers on racism, consulted with other groups hoping to initiate social justice dialogues and is participating in Lake Oswego’s Respond to Racism dialogue.
+She was on the adjunct faculty of the Department of Pediatrics at Oregon Health Science University and was Medical Director of the Department of Pediatric Development and Rehabilitation at Randall Children's Hospital.
+Now retired, she is continuing her commitment to race equity and social justice, in Vernonia, Oregon, a community of 2000 people in the foothills of the Coastal Range.
+Having co-facilitated a race equity and social justice dialogue group in Lake Oswego where she previously lived for 19 years, she is now involved in Vernonians for Equality and Racial Justice (VERJ) as well as the Vernonia Community Garden, which donates fresh produce to the local food bank.
+She has given lectures on race equity at peace conferences, led a workshop for Lake Oswego High School teachers on racism, consulted with other groups hoping to initiate social justice dialogues and continues to participate in Lake Oswego’s Respond to Racism dialogue.
 Her immense networking brought her to Elderberry Wisdom Farm.